jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 Use it to test the *spidev* driver before and after placing a jumper between pins *19* and *21*.

-[tspress][tspress] is a Qt5 GUI application installed in `/usr/bin` with the *qt5-x11-image*.
+[tspress][tspress] is a Qt5 GUI application installed in `/usr/bin` with the *qt5-image*.
+I use it for testing touchscreens.

-The *bitbake recipe* is here
+The *bitbake recipe* is here and can be used a guide for your own applications.

     meta-rpi/recipes-qt/tspress/tspress.bb

 Check the *README* in the [tspress][tspress] repository for usage.

-[qcolorcheck][qcolorcheck] is another simple Qt5 GUI application.
-I use it when working on new display drivers.
-It gets installed in `/usr/bin` with the *qt5-x11-image*.

-The *bitbake recipe* is here

-    meta-rpi/recipes-qt/qcolorcheck/qcolorcheck.bb

 #### Adding additional packages